The General Data Protection Regulation (GDPR) came into force on May 25th, 2018 and it affects your photography

 As is the case now, you also need to continue to give subscribers the opportunity to opt-out.
 And you must ensure to immediately delete their data if they do opt-out.

-If you aren’t sure, or can’t prove, that people on your current marketing database or mailing list gave their informed consent, and this is the key point – to GDPR-required standards – you’ll need to get them to re-opt into receiving marketing communications from you – again, using a double opt-in process.
+If you aren’t sure, or can’t prove, that people on your current marketing database or mailing list gave their informed consent, and this is the key point – to GDPR-required standards – you’ll need to get them to re-opt into receiving marketing communications from you.

 So, if you haven’t already done so, now is a good time to review your current data processes;

 - to document what data you are keeping,